 • See the Cape of Good Hope and stunning harbor vistas.

 • Take a funicular ride to the top of Table Mountain for panoramic views.

-• Savor the world-famous reds and whites of the region.
+• Savor the world-famous red and white wines of the region.

-• See lions, rhinos, elephants and more on safari, while staying in a stylish and luxurious bush lodge near Kruger National Park.
+• See iconic animals of Africa such as lions, rhinos, elephants and more on safari, while staying in a stylish and luxurious bush lodge.

 • Enjoy the food and wine that have put South Africa on the culinary map.

 Day 1 -

 Welcome to Johannesburg!
 Whatever your arrival time, our South African hosts will provide a transfer from the airport to our hotel to check in and get settled in for the evening.

 Many flights arrive during the evening, so there are no activities planned for the first tour day.
 You may choose to dine tonight in the hotel’s restaurant and spend some time exploring the hotels’ many gardens, fountains, and statues.

 Days 2, 3, 4 -